datalad/datalad-blog/content/posts/fairly-big-video/index.md

 Restructure the dataset with [metadata driven views](https://git-annex.branchable.com/tips/metadata_driven_views/).
 This is particularly interesting: it uses git branches, and because annexed files are usually symlinks, it is very fast.
-The example belows reorders into folders organized by date and then title:
+The example below reorders into folders organized by date and then title:

 ```nil